opengovfoundation/hr-manual/markdown/manual.md

 We serve those who serve the people in America's legislatures.

 ## Vision
-To serve as a reliable product development partner for legislators who want to make systems of governance more open, accessible, and functional.
-Our products are incrementally built to address meaningful, well-known problems and are focused intently on serving user needs over stakeholder interests.
+To serve as a reliable product development partner for legislators who want to make systems of governance more open, more accessible, and more effective.
+Our products are iteratively built to address meaningful, well-known problems in new, innovative ways and are focused intently on serving user needs over stakeholder interests.

 ## Values
 In our work, we will strive to uphold these values: